ElectricRCAircraftGuy/eRCaGuy_hello_world/stack_exchange/calling_static_func_in_another_file_in_C.md

 1. You shouldn't call a `static` function from another source file. `static` means "I'm not supposed to be used anywhere else."
 So, if you really need to use that function or variable from another source file, remove `static` from its declaration.
     1. See the top of the "Details" section below.
-1. But if you really must (ex: for unit testing or modifying a 3rd-party library while making minimal changes to it), see the techniques in the section titled **"Techniques to forcefully include a `static` function or variable in another file"**, below.
+1. But if you really must (ex: for unit testing, or modifying a 3rd-party library while making minimal changes to it), see the techniques in the section titled **"Techniques to forcefully include a `static` function or variable in another file"**, below.

-This answer also answers the question: "When to use `extern` in C?"
+This answer also answers the question: "When to use `extern` in C or C++?"

 ## Details

-First of all, you shouldn't do this.
+First of all, you generally shouldn't use a `static` function or variable in another file.
 If you have a function that is used in other source files, it should be _non_`static`, and declared inside a header file, and that header file should be included in the source file where you need it.
 This is the proper design pattern.
-You include the header file in each source file that uses the function.
+You then include the header file in each source file that uses the function.
+See the "`#include` vs forward declarations" section below for examples of this.

-If you have a function that is only used in _one_ file, it should be declared `static` so that it is _not visible outside that file_, period.
+If you have a function or variable that is only used in _one_ file, it should be declared `static` so that it is _not visible outside that file_, period.
 The `static` keyword gives a function or variable _internal linkage_, or "file scope" in layman's terms, which means that it is only visible inside the file it is declared in.

 These answers here say that as well:
 1. [@Anbu.Sankar](https://stackoverflow.com/a/35425964/4561887)